traefik/traefik/docs/configuration/acme.md

 ```

 !!! warning
-    This file cannot be shared across multiple instances of Træfik at the same time.
+    This file cannot be shared across multiple instances of Traefik at the same time.
 Please use a [KV Store entry](/configuration/acme/#as-a-key-value-store-entry) instead.

 #### As a Key Value Store Entry